vishal9629/cirun-docs/docs/examples/GitHub Actions with your own GPUs.md

 This article uses an example workflow to demonstrate how to use GPUs to do ML operations using [Cirun.io](https://cirun.io/).
 When this workflow is triggered, it automatically runs a script that creates a self-hosted runner on AWS with GPU and do ML operations on it.

+- You can see the Time complexity difference in CPU and GPU [here](https://github.com/vishal9629/MLops_with_Cirun/actions/runs/3452191297)

 ## Things must have in GitHub Actions workflow to work with MLOps.